woodstockcs/labs/fahrenheit-python/README.md

 {% spoiler "Hint" %}

-You can specify the number of decimal places by usind Python's round function.
+You can specify the number of decimal places by using Python's round function.
 For example, to print out a variable named `number` with exactly two decimal places, you would type:

 ```python
 print("Number:", round(number, 2))